kshitij-7/Work-Portfolio/README.md

 [LinkedIn](https://www.linkedin.com/in/kshitij-tripathi18/)
 [Email](kshitijtripathi18@gmail.com)

-Let’s connect and explore opportunities in computational modeling, material science, and advanced engineering simulations!
+Open to a connect and explore opportunities in computational modeling, material science, and advanced engineering simulations.